annefogarty/annefogarty.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year economics PhD student at the University of California, Berkeley, supported by the NSF Graduate Research Fellowship.
+I am a second year economics PhD student at the University of California, Berkeley.
 My research interests span industrial organization and public finance.

 Previously, I was a predoctoral research fellow at the Harvard Kennedy School in the [Health Inequality Lab](https://www.healthinequalitylab.org/) where I contributed to projects examining the determinants and consequences of health disparities in the United States.